proveuswrong/website/src/projects/gazetteProtocol.md

 ---
 slug: "/projects"
 title: "Projects"
-draft: true
+draft: false
 ---

-## Prove Me Wrong: Curating Falsifiable Statements
+## <a name="PMW"></a> Prove Me Wrong: Curating Falsifiable Statements
 In economics, a public good is a good that is both non-excludable and non-rivalrous.
 For such goods, users cannot be barred from accessing or using them for failing to pay for them.
 Also, use by one person neither prevents access of other people nor does it reduce availability to others.
-In this sense, information is a public good.
+Information satisfies these properties.
 It's non-rivalrous: someone's consumption of a fact doesn't prevent others from consuming it.
 And it's non-excludable: one can consume a fact even if they haven't paid for it.
+But, it's not a good by default until it has two more properties: **trueness** and **importance**.

-### Verifiability vs Falsifiability
+### Trueness and Verifiability vs Falsifiability

-Distributing information is in the public interest, provided that it is not mixed with misinformation.
+To be true, information needs to be filtered of misinformation.
 But how do we filter out misinformation?
-One way is to verify the statement.
+One way is to verify each statement.
 Verifying, however, is impractical since many statements, if not most, in daily life are infeasible to verify.
 One famous example is the following statement: all swans are white.
 Proving that "All swans are white" would logically require observing all swans, which is infeasible.
 In contrast, observing a single black swan is sufficient to falsify the claim logically.
 So it is more practical to look for a refutation instead of a proof.
-But how to know if a black swan (refutation) will be observed eventually?
-We can't certainly know this unless we saw all swans, and we don't need to know it to be confident about the statement because we can estimate its likelihood.
+Can we know if a black swan (refutation) will be observed eventually?
+We can't unless we see all swans.
+But we don't need to know.
+We still can be confident about the statement because we can estimate its likelihood.
 And this is what PMW is about: estimating the probability of [falsifiable](https://en.wikipedia.org/wiki/Falsifiability) statements (claims).

-#### Decentralized Curation

-Decentralized dispute resolution (like Kleros) enables decentralized curation solutions.
-And curation is much better when there is no central party to trust because you know an item in the curated list is not curated because the curator got bribed.

-#### Claims

-Let's categorize claims according to two features:

-1. Difficulty of finding a proof
-2. Difficulty of finding a counter-proof

-##### Easy to Prove

-If you claim that 1+1=2, you can hardly find anyone to object to that.
-And actually, you can simply bring your proof with you and you leave nothing to chance.
-There is nothing to solve here.

-##### Impossible to Debunk

-God is real.
-Proof?
-Nah.
-Can you prove otherwise?
-Nope.
-It's not productive to debate on this.

-##### Difficult or Impossible to Prove But Much Easier to Debunk Claims

-This category is interesting.
-We encounter such claims everyday, on newsletters, Twitter and television.
-People claim things that they can't prove.
-And they use this as an excuse for not providing proof.
-At the same time anyone can find a counter-proof and debunk the claim, provided that there is incentive to do so, as this requires labor.

-A notable example is bug bounty programs.
-It's very difficult to prove that a piece of software is safe and secure so in order to gain the trust of the users, organizations issue bug bounty programs and invite everyone to prove that their software is not safe or not secure.
-After a significantly long time with a significantly big bounty, people start to become confident in this claim's chances to be true.
-At this point, the organization would argue that it's evident that there is no vulnerability, despite they can't prove it.
-This claim is not a truth at this point but it is a probabilistic truth with the likelihood of increasing every moment.

-#### Should I Care?

-You should care because this could be useful for a number of usecases.

-- Bug Bounties (explained above)
-- News
-- Advertisements
+### Curating What's Important

+Even if information is a public good, thus it's free to use, we still pay with time.
+How to know if consuming a piece of information will worth our time investment?
+We can see examples of this problem in daily life.
+We don't watch random movies, we check their reviews, genre and storyline and decide only after that.
+We don't read random newsletters, magazines.
+We don't listen to random music, we listen to radios or artists we know.
+This is how we make sure the time we spend will be worthwhile.
+It's called curation and curation helps people everyday to invest their time effectively.

+But curation has its own problems too.
+Consumer needs to trust the curator that curation was done as promised and there are no conflicts of interest.
+For example, in a curated list of restaurants, the consumer has to trust that the curator did not get bribed by a restaurant and that assessments are done fairly.

+To remove the trust requirement from curation, PMW utilizes decentralized dispute resolution via [Kleros](https://kleros.io) and creates a **decentralized curation** for publicizing important information.

+### What Is This Good For?

+Some usecases:

+- News: consume only true and important news
+- Bug Bounties: if you address the requirement of private disclosure
+- Advertisements: you can have advertisements with true information
-- Political Campaigns
+- Political Campaigns: gain public trust with ease

-This project provides an effective way to gain trust of public.

-### How
+### Users

+#### Claimers

+They make statements (claims) and put a bounty on them for anyone who can prove them wrong.
+They earn a share from reward pool depending on curation score.

+#### Inspectors

+They look for counter-evidence and if they find challenge statements to win their bounty.

-#### User Roles
+#### Curators

-##### Claimer

-They make claims and put bounties on them.

-##### Challengers

-They hunt claims down for bounties.

-##### Readers

-They consume distilled information.
+Using a token, they vote for statements to curate them for importance.
+What's important depends on the usecase and the community.

-#### Claim Lifecycle
+#### Readers

-TODO
+Enjoying distilled (true and important) information for free.

 ## Gazette Protocol: Launch Your Own Decentralized Gazette

 ### What

-Make the rules, launch your gazette and let the community do the rest.
-The incentive mechanism will incentivize reporters to make news that resonates with communities' interests and is fake-free.
-Enjoy credibly neutral fact-checking and curation processes while you watch your gazette grow in content organically.
+This application of [Prove Me Wrong](#PMW) lets you make the rules, launch your gazette and let the community do the rest.
+The incentive mechanism will incentivize reporters to make news that resonates with communities' interests and is **fake-free**.
+Enjoy **credibly neutral fact-checking and curation** processes while you watch your gazette grow in content organically.
 Let people speculate on the future of your gazette and invest in it.

 ### Why

 1. The right to access information and freedom of speech is not honored enough by the news we have now.
-2. There is not enough incentive to make news in the public interest.
+2. To incentivize news that is aligned with readers' interests.
 3. Fake news is a problem and centralized fact-checking is another problem.
 4. Intermediaries are taking lion's share of news reporting revenues.

 ### How

-A just-right mix of decentralized dispute resolution via Kleros and clever crypto-economic incentives.
-Details later.

-the costliest form of journalism, and yet also the one that has the greatest societal value, two characteristics that make it extremely vulnerable

-one: investigative journalism is critical for the functioning of democracy and the markets,
+1. Anonymized: reporters can remain anonymous to exercise freedom of speech without endangering themselves
+2. Incentivized: reporters are incentivized to report news that resonate with the communities' interests.
+3. Decentralized: fact-checking and curation is decentralized, eliminating trust requirement.
+4. Direct: reporters deliver directly to reader, no intermediaries to feed.

+### What is This Good For?

+This is good for creating any kind of online newsletter or magazine in any specific topic.
+One interesting and impactful usecase is investigative journalism: it's the costliest (consider efforts and risks) and least incentivized (as it's a public good) form of journalism, yet it has the greatest societal value.
+Investigative journalism is critical for the functioning of democracy and markets.